microsoft/jacdac/services/power.md

 which are limited to 100mA and do not run a power provider service.
 These are **not** accounted for in the power negotiation protocol.

-The protocol is based on `active` reports, which are always sent after general device announce packets, in the same frame.
+The protocol is based on `shutdown` commands, which are sent as broadcast to the power service.
+They follow a very narrow format:
+* they need to be the only packet in the frame
+* the second word of `device_id` needs to be set to `0xAA_AA_AA_AA` (alternating 0 and 1)
+* the service index is set to `0x3d`
+* the CRC is therefore fixed
+* therefore, the packet can be recognized by reading the first 8 bytes

+Multi-channel power-providers (which provide a separate 900mA to each of their channels) will detect that a `shutdown` command is being received after 8 bytes.
+They will then briefly deactivate a switch which connects their internal and external Jacdac data lines.
+If the `shutdown` is still received correctly, it means it came from the internal network, and thus there's some other power provider active.
-This makes it simpler for other power services to parse them.
+This makes the current power provider shut down.

-The `active` reports contain device priority, which is formed from the maximum available current and remaining battery capacity.
+Alternatively, if the provider handles multiple channels, but has only one Jacdac input, it can just see if the internal line wiggles after the switch deactivation.

-After queuing an announce with `active` report, the service enters a grace period until the report has been sent on the wire.
+After queuing a `shutdown` command, the service enters a grace period until the report has been sent on the wire.
-During the grace period incoming `active` reports are ignored.
+During the grace period incoming `shutdown` commands are ignored.

-* Upon reset, a power service enables itself, and then only after 0-300ms (random) send the first device announce packet directly followed by `active` report
+* Upon reset, a power service enables itself, and then only after 0-300ms (random) sends the first `shutdown` command
-* Every enabled power service emits power `active` reports with its announce packets, which are sent every 400-600ms (random; first few announce packets can be even sent more often)
+* Every enabled power service emits `shutdown` commands every 400-600ms (random; first few packets can be even sent more often)
-* If an enabled power service sees a power `active` report from somebody else of higher or equal priority, it disables itself (unless in grace period)
+* If an enabled power service sees a power `shutdown` command from somebody else, it disables itself (unless in grace period)
-* If a disabled power service sees no power `active` report for more than ~1200ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions)
+* If a disabled power service sees no power `shutdown` command for more than ~1200ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions)
-* Power services keep track of the current provider (device ID from the most recent `active` report, either incoming or outgoing).
-  If the current provider has not changed for at least 50-60s (random), and its last priority is lower or equal to the current service priority, then just before the next announce period, the service enables itself (thus also resetting the 50-60s timer).
+* If a power service has been disabled for 50-60s (random), it enables itself.

 ### Rationale for the grace period

 Consider the following scenario:

-* device A queues `active` report for sending
+* device A queues `shutdown` command for sending
-* A receives external `active` packet from B (thus disabling A)
+* A receives external `shutdown` packet from B (thus disabling A)
-* the A `active` report is sent from the queue (thus eventually disabling B) To avoid that, we make sure that at the precise instant when `active` report is sent, the device is enabled (and thus will stay enabled until another `active` report arrives).
+* the A `shutdown` command is sent from the queue (thus eventually disabling B)

+To avoid that, we make sure that at the precise instant when `shutdown` command is sent, the power is enabled (and thus will stay enabled until another `shutdown` command arrives).
 This could be achieved by inspecting the enable bit, aftering acquiring the line and before starting UART transmission, however that would require breaking abstraction layers.
-So instead, we never disable the service, while the `active` packet is queued.
+So instead, we never disable the service, while the `shutdown` packet is queued.
-This may lead to delays in disabling power services, but these should be limited due to the random nature of the announce packet spacing.
+This may lead to delays in disabling power services, but these should be limited due to the random nature of the `shutdown` packet spacing.

 ### Rationale for timings

-The initial 0-300ms delay is set to spread out the announce periods of power services, to minimize collisions.
+The initial 0-300ms delay is set to spread out the `shutdown` periods of power services, to minimize collisions.
-The announce periods are randomized 400-600ms, instead of a fixed 500ms used for regular services, for the same reason.
+The `shutdown` periods are randomized 400-600ms, instead of a fixed 500ms used for regular services, for the same reason.

-The 1200ms period is set so that droping two announce packets in a row from the current provider will not cause power switch, while missing 3 will.
+The 1200ms period is set so that droping two `shutdown` packets in a row from the current provider will not cause power switch, while missing 3 will.

 The 50-60s power switch period is arbitrary, but chosen to limit amount of switching between supplies,